User guide

 Troubleshooting and general tips

-• If you feel the script is too slow, I’m sorry.
+- If you feel the script is too slow, I’m sorry.
 I have just not found way to make JavaScript and Photoshop efficient together.
 The script is written with a progressive disclosure structure, however, which means it will run att different speeds depending on your settings.
-It will be fastest in crop mode with no added matte and slowest in fancy mode with scanner artifacts turned on.
+It will be fastest in crop mode with no added matte and slowest in fancy mode with halation, burn mask edges, scanner artifacts and film burn turned on.

 Using ExtractPath.jsx